dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 Reactive programming is often associated with [Reactive Extensions](http://reactivex.io/), an API for asynchronous programming with <a href="#observables" target="_self">observable streams</a>.
 Rx* [provides libraries for a variety of languages](http://reactivex.io/languages.html), including JavaScript ([RxJS](https://github.com/Reactive-Extensions/RxJS)).

-Here is a simple example of reactive programming with observables.
-Let's say we have an input where the user can enter a six-character confirmation code and we want to print out the latest valid code attempt:
+Here is an example of reactive programming with observables.
+Let's say we have an input where the user can enter a six-character confirmation code and we want to print out the latest valid code attempt.
+Our HTML might look like this:

 {% highlight html %}
 <!-- HTML -->